top of page

 • Stuff we buy, but don't need: $1.2 trillion

 That's a lot of debt, but that's our system.
 We keep voting for the same batch of criminals every election.
-And it;s same old song.
+And it's the same old song.
 Keep people in fear and in debt is the best way to control the masses.
 And it seems to be working.

-Through massive, everyday marketing schemes we are told bigger is better, bigger houses, bigger cars, mindless, denegrating TV commercials scream at as 24/7 to buy, buy, buy, more, more more stuff to fill the big house.
+Through massive, everyday marketing schemes we are told bigger is better, bigger houses, bigger cars, mindless, denigrating TV commercials scream at us 24/7 to buy, buy, buy, more, more more stuff to fill the big house.

 "Americans currently spend $1.2 trillion each year on STUFF we don't need!
 This is why landfill companies are highly profitable, generating 57 billion dollars annually!
 Recycling is definitely not in their mission statement"